The person who says it cannot be done should

 what enables the vowel signs (dots and dashes placed beside the

-strokes) to be omitted for most words.
+strokes) to be omitted for most words, as familiarity increases.
 You can write in the vowel

 signs any time you feel it necessary, so you are never deprived of